Zagreb Marathon

 The Zagreb Marathon (Zagrebački maraton) is an annual marathon held in October in Zagreb, Croatia.
-It includes a marathon race, half marathon and 10K run that starts one hour earlier.
+It includes a marathon race, half marathon and 10K run.
 All races begin and end on Ban Jelačić Square.

 History

 The first marathon race in Zagreb was organized in 1992.
 The track changed a lot in the first years, until 2004, when the start-finish area was moved to the city center, to the Ban Jelačić Square, with half-turns in Dubrava and Črnomerec, which proved to be one of the key organizational elements of the race.
 In 2005, the half marathon race was introduced.
+In 2018, the 10K race was featured for the first time, replacing the 5K race.
 The 2020 edition of the race was canceled due to the COVID-19 pandemic in Croatia, with registrants also having the option of running the race virtually.